jayaskren/mechanical-sympathy-java-perf/README.md

 4. Run mvn clean install

 ## JMH Benchmarks
+JMH runs benchmarks over and over again to get good statistical sample.
+If you are in a hurry, you may lower the number of Forks to 1.
+The different options for running JMH benchmarks [can be found here](https://github.com/guozheng/jmh-tutorial/blob/master/README.md).
+Otherwise, I recommend running them over night.

 ### To run the Array Vs LinkedList benchmark run:
 java -jar target/benchmarks.jar net.askren.mechanicalsympathy.jmh.ArrayVsLinkedList